-Managed Investment Trusts (MITs) have a choice to apply the streaming changes contained in this new legislation.
+Managed Investment Trusts (MITs) have a choice to apply the streaming changes contained in this legislation.
 In the context of this chapter these changes may be relevant where a managed fund is a MIT and has made the choice to apply these streaming changes.
+The streaming rules do not apply to a MIT that is an attribution managed investment trust (AMIT), however the attribution rules for AMITs enable capital gains and franked distributions to be attributed to members for tax purposes.

-Where a MIT applied the streaming changes for the 2010-11 income year they were required to apply these changes for the 2011-12 income year.
-Where no choice was made for the 2010-11 income year a MIT could choose to apply the streaming changes for the 2011-12 income year.
+Where a MIT applied the streaming changes for 2010-11 they were required to apply these changes for 2011-12.
+Where no choice was made for 2010-11 a MIT could choose to apply the streaming changes for 2011-12.
 Legislative changes enacted in June 2013 also allow for this choice to be made for 2012-13 and 2013-14 if a choice had not been earlier made.

-The streaming changes only affect managed funds (trusts) that make a capital gain or are in receipt of a franked distribution for the 2010-11 or a later income year.
+Further changes have continued to allow for this choice in 2014-15, 2015-16 and 2016-17.
+However after 2016-17 a MIT will not be able to make this choice.
+The streaming changes only affect managed funds (trusts) that make a capital gain or are in receipt of a franked distribution for 2010-11 or a later income year.
 In income years in which the trust does not make a capital gain or receive a franked distribution, the streaming changes will not affect how tax law applies to the trust.